Six types of tea that can improve your mood and mental well-being

 1. Green tea

-If you need to get a boost of energy and antioxidants to boost your immune system, matcha or green tea is your best choice.
+If you need energy and antioxidants to boost your immune system, matcha or green tea is your best choice.
 Matcha and green tea are derived from the Camellia Sinensis plant.
 However, matcha is more concentrated (and has more caffeine).
 Green tea is fantastic for improving your mood as it’s brimming with antioxidants and a slight increase in caffeine.

-Also, green tea can be a good source of amino acid L-theanine, which has an abundance of research that supports its mood-boosting capacities.
+Also, green tea can be a good source of the amino acid L-theanine, which has abundant research supports supporting boosting capacities.
 L-theanine is an amino acid linked to a variety of positive psychotropic effects, notably decreasing stress and anxiety.
 An increasing body of research indicates that L-theanine can help promote positive moods.

-L-theanine can also boost gamma-aminobutyric (GABA), a neurotransmitter that regulates the brain’s excitability and reduces firing in the brain, leading to a sense of relaxation.
+L-theanine can also boost gamma-aminobutyric (GABA), a neurotransmitter that regulates the brain’s excitability and reduces firing, leading to relaxation.
 L-theanine’s anti-stress abilities may be based on reducing the stress hormone cortisol.

 2. Chamomile tea

-The most popular drink for relaxation, chamomile, is a simple, floral flavor that’s delicious when you first taste it.
+Chamomile is the most popular drink for relaxation.
+It is a simple, delicious, floral flavor when you first taste it.
 Chamomile tea is excellent for relaxation, deeper sleep, and better digestion.
 Chamomile is also the chicken noodle soup of teas in that it may help support your immune system.

-Chamomile is utilized to improve Qi’s flow and treat stagnation or blocked energy.
-It’s also used to aid in the treatment of the lung (colds or flu) as well as the heart (nervous problems) as well as stomach (digestion).
-Chamomile is also used to relieve gas, bloating, uncomfortable menstrual cramps, insomnia, and relax the nervous system.
+Chamomile improves Qi’s flow and treats stagnation or blocked energy.
+It’s also used to aid in the treatment of the lungs (colds or flu) as well as the heart (nervous problems), and the stomach (digestion).
+Chamomile is also used to relieve gas, bloating, uncomfortable menstrual cramps, and insomnia and relax the nervous system.

 3. Valerian root tea

 “While the scent can throw you for a loop, Valerian root can reduce anxiety, and The available evidence suggests that valerian root can improve sleep quality and lessen OCD signs.
-If valerian root doesn’t seem to you, consider adding honey, sugar, or milk.
+Consider adding honey, sugar, or milk if valerian root doesn’t seem to you.

 4. Ginger tea

 Studies have demonstrated that ginger can reduce swelling, inflammation, and pain.
 This is because of the gingerol compound.
-Gingerol is a bio-active component found in ginger and has powerful antioxidant and anti-inflammatory properties.
-If you feel that the aroma of ginger tea is too strong, try sweetening the tea by adding honey or agave to make it more palatable and astringent in taste.
+Gingerol is a bioactive component found in ginger and has powerful antioxidant and anti-inflammatory properties.
+If you feel that the aroma of ginger tea is too strong, try sweetening the tea by adding honey or agave to make it more palatable and astringent.

 5. Honey lavender tea

-The scent of lavender brings back thoughts of Italy and afternoon napping and gigantic sun caps.
+The scent of lavender brings back thoughts of Italy, afternoon napping, and gigantic sun caps.
 Honey-lavender tea is about as soothing as a drink can be.
-Honey lavender tea is very delicate, excellent, and fantastic for aroma or digestive perspective in terms of relaxing, so it’s great to take before playing some rounds of roulette Casino777.
+Honey lavender tea is delicate, excellent, and fantastic for aroma or digestive perspective in terms of relaxing, so it’s great to take before playing some rounds of roulette Casino777.

 6. Tea made with lemongrass

 The mighty, fresh, and vibrant smell of lemongrass tea has been demonstrated to improve mood just by inhaling.
-While more research must be conducted into the effects on our health of tea made from lemongrass, it has been extensively used to soothe stomachs for hundreds of years.
+While more research must be conducted into the effects of tea made from lemongrass on our health, it has been extensively used to soothe stomachs for hundreds of years.

 Internet practitioner.
 Twitter expert.
 Analyst.
 Communicator.
 Thinker.
 Coffee advocate.